aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/war/prayer-at-the-dedication-of-the-vietnam-veterans-memorial-by-rabbi-arnold-resnicoff-on-13-november-1982.html.md

 <body>
 Title: Prayer at the Dedication of the Vietnam Veterans Memorial by Rabbi Arnold Resnicoff on 13 November 1982<br />
 Primary contributor: arnold.resnicoff<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=22902">http://opensiddur.org/?p=22902</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22902">http://opensiddur.org/?p=22902</a>
 <p />
 <hr />